firefly-iii/docs/docs/docs/data-importer/faq/where-to-start.md

 ## Create all asset accounts first

-Make sure you have asset accounts for each of your accounts.
+Validate you have asset accounts for each of your accounts.
 That includes savings accounts and credit cards

 ## Do not import large batches